Saint-Vaast-la-Hougue: Middle Ages

+Modern era

 The naval Battle of La Hougue took place off the town in 1692.
 On 3 June 1692 during a heated battle with the Anglo-Dutch fleet, twelve French ships were sunk in the vicinity of the island of Tatihou, just off the coast of Saint-Vaast-la-Hougue.
 It was the decisive naval battle of the Nine Years' War, also known as the War of the English Succession.

 Following the French defeat, two fortified towers were built from 1694 onwards on the mound at La Hougue and Tatihou Island by a student of Vauban, Benjamin de Combes, in order to defend the bay.
 The towers were inscribed on the UNESCO World Heritage List in 2008 as part of the Fortifications of Vauban site for their testimony to Vauban's work and its importance in the development of military architecture from the 17th through the 19th centuries.

 A French frigate squadron anchored at Saint-Vaast-la-Hougue was attacked by a British squadron at the action of 15 November 1810, which ultimately led to the destruction of the French ship French frigate Elisa.

-The harbor was developed during the course of the 19th century.
-The jetty was built between 1828 and 1845, followed by the quayside from 1846 to 1852.
-Later on, breakwaters were added around the harbor.
-In 1982, the port was closed off with two large hydraulic gates which keep the water level constant at low tide.
-This allowed the construction of a large marina which can accommodate 704 yachts, including 100 moorings for visitors.
-Nowadays, the post is shared by fishing boats and yachts.

-Saint-Vaast-la-Hougue was the first harbor to be freed by Allied Forces during World War II, in 1944.
+Contemporary era

+Fortification work continued until the 19th century, when the port of Saint-Vaast-la-Hougue was developed by the civil engineer Charles-Félix Morice de la Rue (1800-1880).
+The large pier was built from 1828 to 1845 then the quays from 1846 to 1852.
+Breakwaters were then added to delimit the port.
+Before this period, Saint-Vaast only had a natural beaching port to the west of Pointe de la Hougue, which was still used in the 19th century.

+Shortly after the Normandy landings with the Allied troops rapidly advancing the Germans left Saint-Vaast-la-Hougue on 18 June 1944 by setting fire to the barracks of Tatihou Island and destroyed the lines of the PTT telephone exchange.
+On 21 June 1944, the port of Saint-Vaast-la-Hougue was the first Channel port liberated by the Allies and for the next 100 days the port would experience very high traffic; the nearby port of Cherbourg having not been liberated until 28 June, but took over a month to become serviceable due to German damage.